Hierarchical Diffusion Motion Planning with Task-Conditioned Uncertainty-Aware Priors: Experiments

-In \textit{Maze2D}, we define a trajectory as successful if two conditions are met: (i) the final state lies within a predefined tolerance radius around the goal, and (ii) the entire trajectory remains collision-free with respect to the maze map.
-For each planning model, results are averaged over 100 randomly sampled start–goal pairs.

-In \textit{KUKA block stacking}, success requires both a valid grasp and a valid placement within tolerance.
-We declare a grasp successful when the end-effector is within a spatial threshold of the target block at the first contact onset (flag transition $0 \!\to\!
+\textbf{Task encoding with GPMP conditioning enables high success rates.} In \textit{Maze2D}, a trajectory is considered successful if (i) the final state lies within a predefined tolerance radius of the goal and (ii) the trajectory remains collision-free with respect to the maze map.
+Results are averaged over 100 randomly sampled start–goal pairs.
+In \textit{KUKA block stacking}, success requires both a valid grasp and placement within tolerance.
+A grasp is successful if the end-effector is within a spatial threshold of the target block at the first contact onset (flag transition $0 \!\to\!
 1$).
-A placement is declared successful when, at the release time (flag transition $1 \!\to\!
-0$), the end-effector is within tolerance of the designated stack location.
+Placement is successful if, at release time, the end-effector lies within tolerance of the designated stacking location.
 Results are averaged over 100 randomized initial joint configurations and block layouts.

-We evaluate a $2 \times 2$ grid of diffusion planners that vary along two axes: (i) \textit{isotropic Gaussian noise} versus \textit{the GPMP prior} (structured, task-aware mean $\mu$ and covariance $\mathcal{K}$), and (ii) \textit{without} versus \textit{with high-level key states}.
-All models share the same UNet backbone, are trained for the same number of optimization steps, and are verified to have comparable convergence in training loss.

-Tables~\ref{tab:maze2d_success} and \ref{tab:kuka_success} report the success rates.
-Across both tasks, the best performance is achieved by combining the upper-level key-state generator with the GPMP prior.
-Intuitively, upper-level key states and timings supply task semantics (e.g., guidance through turns in a maze or contact phases in manipulation), while the GPMP prior encodes smoothness and soft constraint satisfaction.
-Together, these two components concentrate probability mass of the reverse process near dynamically feasible and task-consistent manifolds, thereby reducing the burden on the denoiser.

-Interestingly, the GPMP prior \emph{without} informative key states underperforms even the isotropic baseline.
-This occurs because, although the GPMP prior captures temporal correlations and promotes smoothness, it can oversmooth when applied uniformly across the entire horizon.
-Realistic trajectories often involve non-stationarities: sharp turns in navigation and abrupt grasp/release events in manipulation.
-Without explicit key states to anchor the dynamics, the GP prior may bias trajectories away from the task-critical states, leading to degraded success.
-Effective planning, therefore, requires a balance: the hierarchical key-state generator anchors task-critical events, while the prior provides tighter variance around the key states ensuring they are roughly respected, while maintaining smoothness and temporal consistency.
-The combination of both yields robust, dynamically feasible, and task-aligned plans.